 Soon after arriving in San Francisco in 1994, Chip’s community involvement began.
 A commitment to social justice attained in childhood was reignited when he experienced firsthand the innovative San Francisco Model of Care developed in the first decade of the AIDS crisis.
 Chip credits the model’s compassionate support for his remarkable resilience and for his dedication to giving back.
 His participation and leadership on multiple city and county advisory and policy bodies was primarily focused on serving disenfranchised and marginalized communities.
 He is quick to say that has been the most fulfilling and meaningful work of his life.
 While wearing many different volunteer hats at Shanti over the last 22 years, he holds particular fondness for his service representing the volunteer/client community on the Board of Directors since February 2009.

-Josh Weinstein – Development Chair
+Josh Weinstein – Vice Chair

 Google, Product Manager